 Your child has laryngomalacia.
 This is a condition that causes your child to have noisy breathing.
 Although the breathing may be loud, your child is not choking.
 This condition usually goes away over time.
 Laryngomalacia may range from mild to very serious.
 About 2 in 5 children with this condition also have other defects.

 Laryngomalacia happens because the upper part of the voice box (larynx) is floppy or soft.
 Usually, the epiglottis from the front and 2 paired pieces of cartilage called the arytenoids from the back are involved in this intermittent closure.
 The job of the epiglottis is to help keep food from getting into the windpipe (trachea).
 When your child breathes in (inhales), the floppy epiglottis and arytenoids collapse.
 This causes your child to have noisy breathing.

-It is not known why the condition happens in some children.
+It's not known why the condition happens in some children.
 What is known is that it’s not your fault or the fault of your healthcare provider.

 Stridor is the high-pitched sound that’s made when your child breathes in.
-It is the most common symptom of laryngomalacia.
+It's the most common symptom of laryngomalacia.
 Stridor may sound worse when your child is lying on his or her back or if he or she has a cold.
 It may also worsen as your child grows and becomes more active.
 This is normal.
 Stridor will stop as the condition goes away.

 Your child’s healthcare provider will take a medical history and examine your child.
 The healthcare provider will likely refer you to an otolaryngologist, a healthcare provider who specializes in care of the ears, nose, and throat (ENT).
 In some cases, a laryngoscopy (a test that lets the ENT healthcare provider see inside the larynx) is also done.
 With a laryngoscopy, a thin, usually flexible scope is passed through the nose or mouth into the throat.
 It allows the ENT healthcare provider to look for problems with the epiglottis, larynx, and the area around the larynx.

-Call your healthcare provider if your child:
+Call your child's healthcare provider if your child:

-Has trouble breathing.
+Has trouble eating

-Turns blue in the face.
+Turns blue in the face

 Babies with laryngomalacia may have trouble keeping food down.
 This means food often comes back up into the mouth (reflux).
 Follow any instructions the healthcare provider gives you to reduce your child’s reflux.
 The following precautions for feeding your child can help:

-Hold your child in an upright position during feeding and at least 30 minutes after feeding.
-This helps keep food from coming back up.
+Hold your child in an upright position during feeding and at least

 Burp your child gently and often during feeding.